Projects

 The Glen

 The Woodland Management Plan was completed for the Glen in late 2019.
 The Friends of the Glen continue to work through their action plan for work in the Glen based on this management plan.
 This dedicated group of ground volunteers meets regularly on various days and with the very welcome help of Glenluce Primary School teachers and students, clears invasive laurel, rhododendron and Himalayan balsam and replaces them with regenerative native species kindly supplied by the Woodland Trust.
-Volunteers are also working and undertaking training with Galloway Fisheries Trust in an ongoing capacity around non-native plant control and pesticide use, in order to monitor and control invasive species such as Japanese knotweed.
+Volunteers are have also been working and undertaking training with Galloway Fisheries Trust in an ongoing capacity around non-native plant control and pesticide use, in order to monitor and control invasive species such as Himalayan Balsam and Japanese knotweed.

 The Friends of the Glen group rely on a wide variety of volunteer skills.
 Positions are currently available for Chair, Secretary, Grant Coordinator, Volunteer Coordinator and Events and Marketing Coordinator.
-Interest in becoming a volunteer for the Friends of the Glen can be lodged at thetrust@oldluce.org.uk.

 Glenluce Public Hall